GWR94/typescript-algorithms-and-data-structures/data-structures/binary_search_trees/README.md

 ### **Binary Search Trees**

-Binary search trees are a special type of a binary trees.
+Binary search trees are a special type of a binary tree.
 It has the same functionality of a binary tree where a parent can only have 0-2 children, but the nodes are sorted, meaning that the node to the left of a parent is always **less** than the parent, and the node to right is always **more**